 Eaton Corp.
-(ETN)’s $11.8 billion acquisition of Cooper Industries Plc (CBE) means electrical products such as equipment to illuminate buildings will generate the majority of the manufacturer’s sales, marking the biggest move yet away from its 101-year-old roots in auto parts.
+(ETN:US)’s $11.8 billion acquisition of Cooper Industries Plc (CBE:US) means electrical products such as equipment to illuminate buildings will generate the majority of the manufacturer’s sales, marking the biggest move yet away from its 101-year-old roots in auto parts.

 Founded in 1911 to build truck axles, Eaton expects to draw 59 percent of its sales from electrical equipment, based on 2011 sales of the combined companies.
 Sales of auto and truck parts will drop to 20 percent from 27 percent last year and 43 percent in 1999, the year before Sandy Cutler became chief executive officer and decided to diversify.